Stem Cell Transplantation for Chronic Myelogenous Leukemia in Adults

 A stem cell transplant is the only treatment that can cure CML, but it does have risks and serious side effects.
 In stem cell transplantation, a doctor delivers a high-dose chemotherapy drug through a vein with intravenous (IV) infusion for a period of days.
 This intense treatment destroys cancerous stem cells, which are immature blood cells located in the bone marrow.

 Because they also destroy normal stem cells, these cells are then replaced with healthy stem cells provided by a donor.
 This is called an allogeneic stem cell transplantation.
-At NYU Langone, the procedure is performed at the Rita J. and Stanley H. Kaplan Stem Cell and Bone Marrow Transplant Center.
+The team at the Blood and Marrow Transplant Program, part of NYU Langone’s Perlmutter Cancer Center, specializes in stem cell transplantations to treat CML.
+This procedure is performed at the Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cell Therapy Center.

 Finding a Donor